mugithi/blog-isaack-io-on-k8s/app-isaack-io/site/_posts/2017-08-24-Why-Apache-Spark-And-Spark-Architecture.markdown

 - The first step is that the original data is loaded up to memory in each of the word count containers and is loaded up to memory.
 - Spark **transformation** are functions that take a RDD as the input and produce one or many RDDs as the output.
 This RDDs reside in memory and are immutable.
 - **Transformations are lazy**, i.e. are not executed immediately.
 When you create transformations that create RDD objects, their references to memory are created but no data is loaded or methods executed.
-Hadoop PIG programing also follows lazy evaluation.
+Hadoop PIG programming also follows lazy evaluation.
 -  Only after calling a Spark Action are transformations executed, this feature allows for memory not to be used up untill it is absolutely needed.
--  Also in the cause of a node failure and the loss of an RDD, the RDD would be recomputed by looking at Direct acylic graph (DAG).
+-  Also in the cause of a node failure and the loss of an RDD, the RDD would be recomputed by looking at Direct acyclic graph (DAG).
 More to come on DAGs

 ![](https://raw.githubusercontent.com/mugithi/blog-isaack-io-on-k8s/master/app-isaack-io/site/img/slack-14.png)

 **There are two kinds of transformation.**

-**Narrow:**  This functions operate a single partition of a parent RDD and can be thought as self sustained.
-Narrow transofrmations doo not have to move data across the network
+**Narrow:**  This function operates on a single partition of a parent RDD and can be thought of as self sustained.
+Narrow transofrmations do not have to move data across the network
-**Wide:** This functions operate on data that "probably" sits in multiple partitions of the parent RDD.
-This transofmrations typically result in a shuffle where data is moved across the network and the cluster.
+**Wide:** This function operates on data that "probably" sits in multiple partitions of the parent RDD.
+This transformation typically results in a shuffle where data is moved across the network and the cluster.

 - In a wide transofmration, during the shuffle phase, Spark moves data between executor memory.
 Spark spills data to disk when there is more data shuffled onto a single executor machine than can fit in memory.